NGDC-bupt/FEditor/README.md

 - opt: choose the optimizer type
 - metric: choose the metric type within ABC, AB,AC,BC,A,B,C
 - alpha, beta, gamma: hyperparameters for weight
-- mode: only get- lcp, lcpp -- list-CubePack, list-CubePack-parallel(cpm resreved)
+- mode: only get- lcp, lcpp -- list-FEditor, list-FEditor-parallel(cpm resreved)
 - select: how many for lcpp
 - relaxation: time relaxation
 - search_iter: only for multiple tasks, defining how many NEs will be searched.